-- The Drug and substance misuse policy is disseminated to all members of the school community and is discussed and understood. - Clear roles and responsibilities for policy implementation are identified.
+- The Drug and substance misuse policy is disseminated to all members of the school community and is discussed and understood. - Establish relationships with health services, local police, and voluntary organisations. - Clear roles and responsibilities for policy implementation are identified.
 The underpinning aims and values and attitudes towards drug education are made explicit. - The development of good relationships is promoted within and beyond the school. - The equality of opportunity is promoted. - Provision is made for ongoing professional development within the field of drugs awareness and education.